Community rounds are where VC desperation becomes retail bagholding.

 The Bottom Line

-The author is an experienced investor who has evaluated numerous community investment rounds across consumer, DTC, and technology sectors.
-This guide reflects pattern recognition across many examples and should not be considered investment advice for any specific opportunity.
+The author has evaluated numerous community investment rounds across consumer, DTC, and technology sectors.
+This guide reflects pattern recognition and should not be considered investment advice for any specific opportunity.